softprops/picture-show/README.md

 This will will install a program called `pshow` in your `~/bin` directory.
 Ensure this is your path.

-Once installed you can run a show that exists in the current directory with
+Once installed you can serve a picture show that exists in the current directory with

     pshow

-After validating your `conf.js`, this will host your show at `http://localhost:3000`
+After validating your `conf.js`, your presentation will be available for viewing by pointing your browser to `http://localhost:3000`

-To run a show on a specific show on a specific port add the `s` and or `p` parameters which represent the absolute show path and port respectively
+To service a specific show or host on a specific port add the `s` and or `p` parameters which represent the absolute show path and port respectively

     pshow -s=/path/to/show -p=1234